a-bateman/clips/smn/README.md

 Intended to replace yes.

-Will compile and works as intended.
+Should compile and works as intended.